 Everyone who menstruates deserves period dignity.
-This means affordable access, shameless access, and broad access to everything they need to manage their periods – from period products to washing facilities.
+This means affordable access, shameless access, and broad access to everything women and people need to manage periods – from period products to washing facilities.
 In short, period dignity is the result of period equity and the solution to period poverty.
-We’ve broken it down to four main pillars of what period justice and dignity means to us.

 When we speak about period poverty, access to products is usually the central point of focus.
 Though more than half the population have, will, or do menstruate, too many lack even the basic access to period products to manage their monthly flows.
 This can lead to missing school or work every month.
 In fact, in the UK 7% of students who menstruate have been forced to miss school due to their period.
 It can also lead to having to use toilet paper, used rags, and other non-period products as makeshift alternatives.
 For some it can mean the choice between food on the table or managing a period with suitable products.